aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ### End-of-practice questions

 - What are the three beats after every pitch?
+- When should your feet land on the prep step?
 - Where do you stand when you cover home, and what do you do before you tag?
 - You are on third and the ball gets past the catcher.
 Who are you looking at?
 - Why does stepping out of the box help your teammate on third?